Xyzzya/CirnoChatbotDiscord/README.md

 # CirnoChatbotDiscord
-A discord chatbot that acts like Cirno, uses OpenAI API and Claude(Still updating for claude)
+A discord chatbot that acts like Cirno, uses OpenAI API

 Download the requirements and change the config file